 Now you’ve planned your AWS migration and built your AWS Landing Zone, it’s time to start executing on the migration.
-There are various software tools available to help with migrating data from on premises to AWS – AWS offer their own CloudEndure software free of charge for 3 months to remove commercial barriers to migration.
+There are various software tools available to help with migrating data from on-premises to AWS – AWS offers its own Server Migration Service software free of charge for 3 months to remove commercial barriers to migration.

-CloudEndure enables you to create virtual copies of your servers in the AWS cloud, which remain in sync with the on premise workloads until you are ready to move production to the cloud.
+Server Migration Service enables you to create virtual copies of your servers in the AWS cloud, which remain in sync with the on-premise workloads until you are ready to move production to the cloud.
 These virtual copies can then be deployed into your AWS Landing Zone, tested and promoted to be the main production services.

-The on premises and AWS environments can be run in parallel while you migrate traffic, users and content – you’ll then need a strategy to decommission the on premise servers to ensure you realise the commercial benefits of AWS migration.
+The on-premises and AWS environments can be run in parallel while you migrate traffic, users, and content – you’ll then need a strategy to decommission the on-premise servers to ensure you realize the commercial benefits of AWS migration.